brainlife/docs/docs/privacy.md

 * institution, name, biography and other public user profile information.
 * information volunteered by the visitor, such as preferences, survey information and/or site registrations

-## Information Usage

-This information is:

-* used to customize the content of our site
-* used to notify visitors about updates to our site

 ## Information Used For Contact

 The email address you provide during brainlife.io signup process will be used to identify you, and to send you